SoheilKhodayari/JAW/README.md

-An open-source, prototype implementation of property graphs for JavaScript based on the [esprima](https://github.com/jquery/esprima/tree/master/src) parser, and the [Mozilla SpiderMonkey Parser API](https://developer.mozilla.org/en-US/docs/Mozilla/Projects/SpiderMonkey/Parser_API).
+An open-source, prototype implementation of property graphs for JavaScript based on the [esprima](https://github.com/jquery/esprima/tree/master/src) parser, and the [EsTree SpiderMonkey Spec](https://github.com/estree/estree).
 JAW can be used for analyzing the client-side of web applications and JavaScript-based programs.

 This project is licensed under `GNU AFFERO GENERAL PUBLIC LICENSE V3.0`.
 See [here](LICENSE) for more information.